pbbg/pbbg.com-quasar-app/README.md

 * `yarn lint:fix` lint the files for warnings and errors and try to automatically fix
 * `yarn test:e2e` open the UAT tool, Cypress, to select test files to run in the browser **Requires app to be running**
 * `yarn test:e2e:ci` run the UAT tests in headless browser mode (automatically run when you make a Pull Request) **Requires app to be running**
+> When running from your forked repository the Cypress Tests simply run, but when you create your Pull Request
+> they will be run and video/screenshots recorded and sent to the cypress.io dashboard

 ### Contributing and Pull Requests
 1. We *highly* encourage [short, concise git commit messages](https://chris.beams.io/posts/git-commit/).